akopti/Drinks-Machine-Program/README.md

 # Drinks-Machine-Program
 Vending Machine Coding Chalenge
-Anton Kopti made for GreenSlate
+By Anton Kopti for GreenSlate